PPR Type: Rights and Responsibilities

 Shared Governance

-Summary Shared governance and student participation in university decisions are integral to Cornell’s structure.
-Graduate and professional students are represented through elected members of Cornell’s Board of Trustees, the Graduate…
+Summary Shared governance and student participation in university decisions are integral to Cornell’s values and structures.
+Shared governance enables members of the community to have access to information, involvement in…